bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 The Markdown syntax works with every encoding.
 But almost all modern websites stick to the de facto standard **UTF-8** and Perplex does, too.
 Your Markdown files should be encoded in UTF-8 and if you never thought about it before, they probably already are.
 This also holds for other text resources you may fetch data from.

 {{< mnote up=17 >}}
-When you import strings from a JSON-file with UTF-16 encoding for example, the encoding outside the common ASCII set has a different meaning and leads to false and probably strange characters, when you use non-ASCII characters.
+When you import strings from a JSON file with UTF-16 encoding for example, the encoding outside the common ASCII set has a different meaning and leads to false and probably strange characters, when you use non-ASCII characters.
 {{< /mnote >}}

 ## Markdown editors
 Most programming editors and IDEs support Markdown out of the box or provide plugins.
-There’s no need to search for a new editor, if you are already satisfied with yours.
+There’s no need to search for a new editor if you are already satisfied with yours.

 ### Specialized editors